Search

 Warwick is an Audit and Assurance Partner in KPMG’s Enterprise division where he provides external audit, internal audit and risk management services to a wide range of clients, with a particular focus on the Not for Profit and Education sectors, as well as privately owned businesses.

-Warwick is also Deputy Chancellor of the University of Wollongong and he oversees the judging of the Illawarra Business Awards.
+Warwick is Pro-Chancellor at the University of Wollongong also overseeing the judging of the Illawarra Business Awards.
 In January 2024 he was awarded a Medal of the Order of Australia for services to business and the community.

 Kerry Hunt (Deputy Chair)